MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ## Change the Default Branch

-`RCBugFix` is the work branch for our next release.
-For convenience you may want to change the "Default Branch" to `RCBugFix` in your fork to make it easier to do Pull Requests later.
+`bugfix-1.1.x` is the work branch for our next release.
+For convenience you may want to change the "Default Branch" to `bugfix-1.1.x` in your fork to make it easier to do Pull Requests later.

 Click on the `# branches` tab to view all branches in your fork.